 In addition to the statute of limitations, North Carolina has statutes of repose that place outside deadlines on filing certain types of personal injury lawsuits, namely:

 A knowledgeable personal injury attorney can advise you about how the North Carolina statutes of limitations and repose will affect your ability to file a personal injury claim.
-Call The Carolina Law Group at 252-672-2059 or contact us online for a free initial consultation at our New Bern, Havelock or Morehead City office.
+Call The Carolina Law Group at 252-672-2059 or contact us online for a free initial consultation at our New Bern or Beaufort office.